NikolaiRadke/Noko/README.md

 ```
 NOKO/
 ├── howto_compile/
-|   hints and a modified plattform.txt to compile the sketches in your Arduino IDE.
+|   Hints and a modified plattform.txt to compile the sketches in your Arduino IDE.
 |
 ├── manual/
 |   NOKO manual in PDF format and a template for a packaging desin.